The Box Office le veult!

 (Balian looks around into the eyes of the newly made knights, all of whom are blazing with new confidence)

-Screw the Rules I'm a nobleman!: Reynauld de Chatillon and Guy de Lusignan think they're utterly above accountability for their horrible acts because they're men of noble birth who possess wealth and power.
+- Screw the Rules, I Make Them!: Reynauld de Chatillon and Guy de Lusignan think they're utterly above accountability for their horrible acts because they're men of noble birth who possess wealth and power.